 May is a funny month in the French Alps where I live.
 The weather is very changeable (it rains a lot!), there is still far too much snow on the high mountain passes for the roads to be open, and most of the shops shut!
 So it’s a perfect time to head further afield to new roads to get some early season cycling miles in my legs.
 I have been to a number of cycling destinations at this time of year but Girona is one I have returned to on a number of occasions.
 The main reason for this is because it’s so quiet…unlike the cycling mecca of Majorca which is the complete opposite.

-Getting in and out of the city of Girona is fairly busy, but within 15 minutes you can be out in the quiet country lanes, where you would be lucky to see a car.
-You can just ride two abreast for hours on end chatting away.
-If you do meet traffic then they are incredibly courteous of cyclists, particularly lorries and coaches, they seem happy to wait and then gave you tonnes of room when they do pass.
+Getting in and out of the city of Girona is fairly busy, but within 15 minutes you can be out in the quiet country lanes, where you would be unlucky to see a car.
+You can ride two abreast for hours on end chatting away.
+If you do meet traffic then they are incredibly courteous of cyclists, particularly lorries and coaches, they seem happy to wait and then give you tonnes of room when they do pass.

 Top no traffic with ‘Tarmac of the Gods’ and you can see why cycling here is bliss.

 You would really struggle to head out from Girona in any direction and have a bad ride, but here are just a few of my favourites.

 Parc Natural del Cap de Creus – From Girona, it’s a long ride of about 180km, but if you have a car you could head a little closer before jumping on the bike.
 The bit really worth riding, is up the GIP-6041 from Vilajuiga to el Port de la Selva, then the GI-613 from El Port de la Selva up and over the beautiful port of Cadaqués.
 Then back out of Cadaqués and down the GI-614.
 It is stunning!
 On my most recent trip, we actually stayed one evening in the beautiful white-washed fishing port of Cadaqués hence the GPX route starts from there.